Frequency Asked Questions

 Each of our courses includes the materials for one single exam.
 If you want to pass multiple exams, you should purchase multiple courses.

 For example, if you are currently unlicensed and want to obtain a General class license, you will need to pass both the Technician and General exams, so you should purchase and study both the Technician and General courses.
 Buying the General course alone would not give you the Technician exam materials.

+The FCC may give exam credit for certain expired licenses.
 See Which exam to take? to determine which exams are necessary in your situation.